ainoya/gigo/README.md

 # Gigo

 gigo means "garbage in, garbage out".
-It is a command line interface (CLI) tool that uses the OpenAI API to generate text based on your input.
+It is a command line interface (CLI) tool that uses the LLM to generate text based on your input.

+Currently it only supports OpenAI's API, but I plan to add support for other LLMs in the future.

 This is a simple command line interface (CLI) tool written in Rust.
 It takes standard input, sends it to the OpenAI API, and outputs the result to the standard output.